Jake700/Jake700/README.md

 - 👋 Hi, I’m @Jake700
-- 👀 I’m interested in Wed Development and full stack development.
+- 👀 I’m interested in full stack development.
-- 🌱 I’m currently learning Gatsbyjs to develop websites.
-- so far I have learned html5, css, scss, javascript, python, react,
+- so far I have learned html5, css, scss, javascript, python, react, MongoDB MySQL

 <!---
 Jake700/Jake700 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.